-I’ve been doing some blogging recently about struggle, effort, will-power and the virtue of working hard (see here and here and here).
-I’ve also been writing articles about gratitude (see here and here and here).
+Over the years I’ve written about struggle, effort, will-power and the virtue of working hard (see here).
+I’ve also been writing articles about gratitude (see here).
 In this post I want to connect these two themes and explore the role that struggle and effort can play in developing a life of gratitude.

 In talking about the role struggle can play in developing gratitude, I feel I’m going against the grain of so much popular thinking.
 In my experience at least, one of the myths that is deeply ingrained in our culture is that the more effort something requires, the less genuine or authentic is the result.